Car kills 2, injures several in Trier pedestrian zone: police | DW | 01.12.2020

 Police in Trier said two people were killed after a car had driven into them in the pedestrian zone in the city.
-They asked people to avoid the area as emergency services responded.
+The driver of the vehicle has been arrested, authorities said.

 Two people died and several others were injured in a pedestrian zone in the western German city of Trier, after being struck by a vehicle on Tuesday, local police said.